-Dry mouth is a frustrating problem that can be all too common for people with some lifestyles, medications, and health conditions.
+Dry mouth is a frustrating problem that can be all too common for people with certain lifestyles, medications, and health conditions.
 But what exactly causes dry mouth?
 What are its symptoms?
-We’re here with answers to all your top questions (and more!) about dry mouth.

-Besides making sure your mouth feels comfortable and moist, saliva (also known as spit) boasts a range of benefits.
+Besides making sure your mouth feels comfortable and moist, saliva boasts a range of benefits.
 It provides minerals to the enamel of your teeth, washes out food matter, and supports the soft and hard tissues of your mouth.
 Together, these factors help prevent cavities and gum disease.

 You may notice that you have trouble speaking, swallowing, or chewing when your mouth is dried out, so it's a great idea to stop it in its tracks.

 Dry Mouth Risk Factors

 The systems regulating your body are impressively interconnected.
 This means that your salivary glands can be affected by a range of potential sources, from other medical conditions to drug use.

 As a general rule, anything that dehydrates you (making you visit the bathroom more) will increase your dry mouth symptoms.
 Anything that hydrates you (like drinking plenty of water) will decrease your symptoms.

 - Diabetes, Sjogren's syndrome, and other chronic health conditions

 - Smoking, use of tobacco products, or illegal drug use

 - Caffeine consumption